SciTechMC/ChatCLI/README.md

 You must retain appropriate credit to the original author.
 Misrepresentation of authorship is a violation of both the license and developer ethics.

-No patent or trademark rights are granted or implied.
-Use of the name "ChatCLI" or any branding elements is not permitted without express written consent.

 Original repository: https://github.com/SciTechMC/ChatCLI

 Author: SciTechMC Year: 2025